mbezjak/rollback-on-exception/README.md

 internally. `TransactionTemplate`, as stated before, rolls back on any exception or error.

-However such solution has a couple of downsides.
-(1) Declarative transaction approach feels much clearer then explicit one.
-Having fewer lines and being easier to read.
-(2) It's also harder to unit test services having `withTransaction` block.
-(3) Moreover it's easier to forget to use suggested approach.
-Leading to bugs that are harder to track down.
+However, the solution has a couple of downsides.
+(1) Declarative transaction approach is much clearer then explicit one - having fewer lines and being easier to read.
+(2) It's harder to unit test services having `withTransaction` block.
+(3) It's easy to forget to use suggested approach; leading to bugs that are hard to track down.

-Another way would be to use `@Transactional` spring annotation:
+Another solution could be to use `@Transactional` spring annotation:

 ```groovy
 import javax.sql.DataSource